minetest-mirrors/ambience/README.md

 - 0.7 - Code tweaks and added Jungle sounds for day and night time
 - 0.8 - Override default water sounds for 0.4.14 dev and above, add separate gain for each sound
 - 0.9 - Plays music files on server or local client when found at midnight, files to be named "ambience_music.1.ogg" changing number each up to 9.
+- 1.0 - Added icecrack sound when walking on snow/ice flows, also tidied code

 Code license: MIT